 - Some other condition that affects the first toe joint such as gout.
 It has been my experience that many patients with Gout have been misdiagnosed with Sesamoiditis!
 Gout is an autoimmune disorder that affects the first metatarsal joint but is due to the accumulation of Uric Acid crystals and not because of inflammation of the Sesamoid bones.
 A simple blood or urine test can help shed light on whether or not you suffer from gout.

 There is a genetic anomaly known as Bi-Partite Sesamoid bone(s).
 In this phenomenon a persons sesamoid bone(s) never fuse during childhood resulting in the appearance of an extra bone.
-This extra bone is also often confused by doctors as a fractured sesamoid bone.
+This extra bone is also often confused as a fractured sesamoid bone.
 I have seen a few patients that were diagnosed with a fractured Sesamoid bone who in fact were suffering from Gout!
 Gout can be accurately diagnosed using a simple urine or blood test.

 After an accurate diagnosis is reached it is easy to formulate an effective treatment plan for the injured patient.
 When the injury is not too severe I can usually make a custom orthotic or sometimes customize an existing orthotic using an accommodation known as a Dancer’s Pad.
 This pad can help offload the pressure causing the pain in the patient’s Sesamoid bone(s).